 You’ll need to present your rental contract, Bestätigung vom Vermieter oder der Vermieterin and passport to the officer.

 They will receive an official document, an Anmeldebestätigung, stating that you’re registered.
 Note: If you move in Germany (even to a different apartment within the same city), you’ll need to re-register within two weeks of moving.
 And, when you leave Germany, you have to officially unregister, within one weeks prior to moving.

 Step 6: Get a set of Passport Photos Taken

-This is something you can do, while you’re still in the U.S. You’ll need passport photos for your visa application as well as getting a STA International Student ID (optional).
+This is something you can do, while you’re still in the U.S. You’ll need passport photos for your German Student Visa application as well as getting a STA International Student ID (optional).

 Step 7: Go to a STA Travel Agency and get an International Student ID